ohexter/wca-regulations-hex/wca-regulations.md

 WCA Regulations in [PDF format](link:pdf)

 ### Source
-Development of the WCA Regulations and Guidelines is public [on GitHub](https://github.com/thewca/wca-regulations) and the discussion is public [on the WCA Forum](https://forum.worldcubeassociation.org/c/regulations).
+Development of the WCA Regulations is public [on GitHub](https://github.com/thewca/wca-regulations) and the discussion is public [on the WCA Forum](https://forum.worldcubeassociation.org/c/regulations).

 ### Contact
 For questions and feedback, please contact the [WCA Regulations Committee (WRC)](mailto:wrc@worldcubeassociation.org).

-### Numbering

-Guidelines are numbered in correspondence with related regulations.
-Note that multiple Guidelines may correspond to the same Regulation, and some Guidelines correspond to Regulations that do not exist anymore.

 ### Labels

-To be more informative, each Guideline is classified using one of the following labels.
+To be more informative, certain Regulations are classified using one of the following labels.
 Note that this should be treated as metadata, not as a description of importance.

 - <label>[ADDITION] Additional information to supplement the Regulations.
-- <label>[CLARIFICATION] Information to address any possible questions about the interpretation of the Regulations.
+- <label>[CLARIFICATION] Information to address possible questions about the interpretation of the Regulations.
 - <label>[EXPLANATION] Information that clarifies the intent of Regulations.
 - <label>[RECOMMENDATION] Something that is not strictly mandatory, but that should be done if possible.
-- <label>[REMINDER] Information that may be addressed by other Regulations/Guideline, but whose relevance is worth reiterating.
+- <label>[REMINDER] Information that may be addressed by other Regulations, but whose relevance is worth reiterating.
 - <label>[EXAMPLE] An example of how to apply a Regulation.